kofimokome/cf7-message-filter/README.txt

 In addition to the above, Freemius, a third party plugin used to manage plugin licences may also collect additional information, if the site administrator accepts.

+== Frequently Asked Questions ==
+= Where do I report security bugs found in this plugin? = How can I report security bugs?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/cf7-message-filter)

 == Changelog ==

+= 1.6.2=
+* Fix XXS issue on old messages page
+* Fix filters with apostrophes not working as expected

 = 1.6.1.1 =
 * Add ability to enable or disable filter modifiers in the new tag UI
+* Update Freemius

 = 1.6.1 =
 * Fix values from checkboxes and select fields not showing when viewing a blocked message